-There are many things to consider when renovating or extending your home, from the design and accessories to the all-important question ‘how much does an extension cost?’.
-However, by establishing costs and design ideas, you can prepare yourself for every step of your project.
+There are many things to consider when renovating or extending your home, from the design and accessories to the all-important question, ‘How much does a house extension cost in 2025?’.
+By establishing costs and design ideas, you can prepare yourself for every step of your project.
 To lend you a helping hand, we have pieced together a guide on some of the things that you will need to consider, including the price.

-Here at CS Windows, we have been helping clients to transform their homes with a host of high-quality products, from windows and doors to bespoke conservatories.
-When working with clients, we understand that keeping to a strict budget is key, which is why we have created a handy guide to give you an estimated understanding of where you should place your budget.
+Here at CS Windows, we have been helping clients transform their homes with a host of high-quality windows and doors in Harpenden and surrounding areas.
+When working with clients, we understand that keeping to a strict budget is key, which is why we have created a handy guide to give you an understanding of where you should place your budget.

 Jump Straight To: